daanmt/agente-daktus-v2/README.md

 - ✅ Zero duplicação: arquivos obsoletos removidos
 - ✅ Imports limpos: sem referências quebradas
 - ✅ Sistema consolidado: estrutura clara e consistente

-### Legacy Architecture

-**Status**: ⚠️ Deprecated (maintained for compatibility)

-The legacy architecture uses multiple LLM calls and has some hardcoded clinical logic.
-It will be removed in Phase 3.

-**When to use**: Only if Agent V2 fails or for compatibility testing.

 ---